nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to delete a task by entering the task index.
+1. User requests to delete a task
 2. TaskBoss deletes the specific task the user requests for. <br>
 Use case ends